Laravel-Backpack/docs/5.x/crud-columns.md

 <a name="overwriting-default-column-types"></a>
 ## Overwriting Default Column Types

 You can overwrite a column type by placing a file with the same name in your ```resources\views\vendor\backpack\crud\columns``` directory.
 When a file is there, Backpack will pick that one up, instead of the one in the package.
-You can do that from command line using ```php artisan backpack:publish crud/columns/column-file-name```
+You can do that from command line using ```php artisan backpack:column --from=column-file-name```

 Examples:
 - creating a ```resources\views\vendor\backpack\crud\columns\number.blade.php``` file would overwrite the ```number``` column functionality;
-- ```php artisan backpack:publish crud/columns/text``` will take the view from the package and copy it to the directory above, so you can edit it;
+- ```php artisan backpack:column --from=text``` will take the view from the package and copy it to the directory above, so you can edit it;

 >Keep in mind that when you're overwriting a default column type, you're forfeiting any future updates for that column.
 We can't push updates to a file that you're no longer using.